 - Black Label Elite: 937 points (5%)

-Higher tier players are invited to exclusive tournaments.
+Higher tier players receive invitations to exclusive tournaments.
 There are also other perks for players that give regular action.

 How to earn Borgata iReward Points

-Two VIP Points, referred to as iReward Points, are earned for every $1 in rake paid.
+You earn two VIP Points, referred to as iReward Points, for every $1 in rake paid.

 The contributed method is used to determine the amount of rake attributed to a player.
-Two VIP Points are also awarded for every $1 in house fees paid when entering sit and gos and tournaments.
+When entering sit and gos and tournaments, you are awarded two VIP Points for every $1 in house fees paid.

-iReward Points can be exchanged for a variety of items, including poker and casino bonuses, comps at the Borgata’s brick & mortar venue in Atlantic City, and cash.
+You can exchange iReward Points for a variety of items, including poker and casino bonuses, comps at the Borgata’s brick & mortar venue in Atlantic City, and cash.

-Electronics, gadgets, and sports items can also be purchased with IRPs, although the exchange rates on these items are generally poor — typically under 10 percent even for Black Label Elite members.
+You can also use IRPs to purchase Electronics, gadgets, and sports items, although the exchange rates on these items are generally poor — typically under 10 percent, even for Black Label Elite members.

 Borgata Poker banking